Transitions Abroad Home. Transitions Abroad Home.

 Girl in Yemen.

-Yi woman in China
+A Yi woman in China with a child on her back.

-Yi woman in China.
+Yi woman in China with a child.

-Girl in Mongolia pets a sheep
+A girl in Mongolia pets a sheep before the shearing.

 Girl in Mongolia pets a sheep, just minutes before the shearing.

-Understanding people in their own context and seeing the world through their lenses has become an invaluable life lesson for me, not only in my private life, but also in my practice working with people from all corners of the world in the multicultural city where I currently live.
+Understanding people in their own context and seeing the world through their lenses has become an invaluable life lesson for me, not only in my private life but also in my practice working with people from all corners of the world in the multicultural city where I currently live.

 Home Stays

-If time permits, I stay in one place for quite some time, and try to live a slice of local life.
+If time permits, I stay in one place for quite some time and try to live a slice of local life.
 I frequent shops, markets, and cafés.
 I partake in activities where I can meet locals.

 A typical coffee stall in Istanbul.